-(C) 2014, G. Forrest Cook
+(C) 2014-2019, G. Forrest Cook

 This project is your author's first attempt at building a regenerative receiver, it has gone through several revisions.
 Thanks go to W9BRD, DF3DL and others for suggestions on how to improve the detector circuitry.
-The "Piglet" name comes from the squealing sounds that regenerative receivers make when the regeneration control is adjusted.
+The "Piglet" name comes from the squealing sounds that regenerative receivers can make when the regeneration control is adjusted.
 The receiver tunes from 5-10 Mhz in the shortwave band and it can pick up foreign and domestic AM broadcast stations with ease.
 One of the design goals of the receiver was to be able to pick up both the 5Mhz and 10Mhz WWV time signals.
 When propagation conditions are good and the Piglet is connected to a good outdoor antenna, stations can be picked up across the entire tuning range of the receiver.

 This project involves the use of potentially lethal high voltages including 120 VAC and 160 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power supply should always be disconnected and the power supply capacitors should be discharged when working on the receiver.